7 Best Ways to Keep Your Chickens’ Water From Freezing

 Harnessing the power of the sun is an effective and sustainable way to heat your chickens’ water.
 Aside from freeze protection, keeping your waterer outside in a sunny chicken run has many advantages for the health of your flock.
 According to top farming distributor IFA (Intermountain Farmer’s Association) “The more daylight the chickens receive, the more eggs they produce.”
 Placing your chickens’ water outside in the sun also keeps your coop nice and dry.
 IFA also points out that “wet coops, especially those bedded in straw or hay, invite mites or lice” and “condensation will remain in the coop and can lead to sickness (and even frostbite) in your chickens.”

 Trading out your plastic or metal waterer for a black rubber tub is an easy way to give your chickens an edge over the cold.
 A black rubber water tub placed in a sunny spot will absorb heat from the sun throughout the day.
-Depending upon how cold it gets at night, the residual heat should be enough to at least save you from making multiple trips outside to replace the water every day.
+Depending on how cold it gets at night, the residual heat should be enough to at least save you from making multiple trips outside to replace the water every day.
 Black rubber tubs also have a larger surface area and will take longer to freeze over than other waterers.
 Setting your waterer on top of a surface of dark gravel can also help soak up residual heat from the sun and provide nice drainage around the waterer to keep your chickens’ feet dry.

 2. Gotta keep ‘em insulated